Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 However, the experiment showed different results:

-Now, pigeon behavior is very similar to humans.
+Pigeon behavior is very similar to humans.

 Just like in the second case, when the pigeon pecked the bar moderately, we also respond moderately well to someone who treats us well.

-People take for granted what they know they can have.
+The reason is that people take for granted what they know they can have.

-People want what they feel they can’t have.
+The reason is that people want what they feel they can’t have.

 This desire causes people to want products they can’t afford.
 And pursue women/men they can’t have.